Environmental Science BSc (Hons)

 What is special about this course?

-If you are passionate about understanding the processes that shape our natural environment and keen to develop the scientific and analytical skills you need to work in this field, the BSc (Hons) Environmental Science degree is exactly what you are looking for.
+If you are passionate about understanding the processes that shape our natural environment, and keen to develop the scientific and analytical skills required to work as an environmental scientist, then our BSc (Hons) Environmental Science degree is exactly what you are looking for.

-You won’t find a better classroom in which to study than in the Highlands and Islands of Scotland.
-We have, what is undeniably one of the world’s best ‘living laboratories’, in the spectacular natural habitats of the Scottish Highlands.
+You won’t find a better classroom in which to study than the Highlands and Islands of Scotland.
+We have, undeniably, one of the world’s best ‘living laboratories’, in the spectacular natural habitats of the Scottish Highlands.

-Here you will develop core scientific and analytical skills through course work in college laboratories and access to specialist analytical equipment across the university network.
-You will also have the opportunity to undertake a residential field module each year at locations throughout the region, which will help develop your field skills while working in some of the most outstanding habitats.
+Here you will develop core scientific and analytical skills through course work in college laboratories.
+You will have access to specialist analytical equipment across the university network and the opportunity to undertake a residential field module each year at locations throughout the region.
+These residentials are a key part of the course, allowing you to develop your field skills while working in some of the most outstanding habitats in Scotland.

 - Study in one of the world’s best ‘living laboratories’